Skip to Content

 The view to the left features several hotels

-In addition to its beautiful beach, Sayulita is a popular surf town, especially for stand up paddleboarding.
+In addition to its beautiful beach, Sayulita is a popular surf town, especially for stand-up paddleboarding.
+Several surf schools lined the main beach, and people of all ages were in the water.

 Boats and bungalows